Skip to main content

 • Provider configuration is stored in ~/.config/hrns/config.json.

+It uses the saved provider and agent config, starts with a fresh conversation, and exits after the run completes.
+You can override the default provider, model, or agent with -provider, -model, and -agent.
+If you pass -provider without -model, the run uses that provider’s saved default model.
 If you want control over those pieces, the usual path is to embed the packages in your own Go program.
 See Embed hrns in your Go code.